Have you ever come across an odd Japanese phrase that just makes no sense whatsoever?

 Why Learn Japanese Idioms?

-諺 are scattered throughout Japanese pop culture.
+Japanese idioms are scattered throughout pop culture.
 Because pop culture is usually produced with a native Japanese audience in mind, idioms can be used in a wide range of contexts.
 Knowing a few common idioms can really help you to make sense of what you’re reading or watching.

-If you want to practice correct pronunciation of Japanese idioms and proverbs, check out this playlist of videos on YouTube, which breaks down the pronunciation and explains the meanings of phrases in clear detail.
+If you want to practice correct pronunciation of Japanese idioms and proverbs, check out The Japan Shop’s video playlist YouTube, which breaks down the pronunciation and explains the meanings of phrases in clear detail.

 To pick up on some of your own idioms and other common words and phrases, try the authentic learning method of FluentU.